-2. Your favorite detergent is perfect for sheets, as long as it is free from fabric softeners.
-We recommend using half or a third of the prescribed amount, as excess soap can ruin the texture of sheets.
+Your favorite detergent is perfect for linens, as long as it’s free from fabric softeners.
+We recommend using one-third to a half of the suggested amount.
+(Too much soap can affect the texture of sheets.)

-3. Do not use chlorine bleach.
-Not only will it change the color of sheets gradually, but it weakens the fibers and seams of the sheets.
-If you really want to brighten sheets, add a ¼ cup of lemon juice instead.
+Do not use chlorine bleach.
+Not only will it change the color of sheets gradually, but it will also weaken the fibers and seams of the sheets.
+If you really want to brighten sheets, add a quarter cup of lemon juice instead.

-4. Do not use fabric softeners, dryer sheets, or detergents with fabric softeners.
+Do not use fabric softeners, dryer sheets, or detergents with added fabric softeners.
 Fabric softeners and dryer sheets will react to the cotton fibers and destroy the molecules over time.
-And although they may make the fabric feel softer in the short term, the chemicals in fabric softeners will leave a residue on your otherwise clean sheets.
+Although they may make the fabric feel softer in the short term, the chemicals in fabric softeners will leave a residue on your otherwise clean sheets.
 That build-up will block the natural breathability of your sheets, as well as stop your sheets from absorbing moisture.

-5. Machine wash in cold or warm water.
+Machine wash your sheets in cold or warm water.
 Gentle cycle settings are best.
 Just make sure the final rinse is with cold water.

-6. If you can opt for an extra rinse cycle, do it!
-This will make sure all excess soap is removed, which can make even the best sheets scratchy.
+If you can opt for an extra rinse cycle, do it!
+This will make sure all excess soap is removed, which can make even the best sheets feel scratchy.

-7. Tumble dry on low or permanent press settings, or hang dry.
-Drying at too high a temperature can “cook” the yarn, leaving it less soft, or even brittle.
+Tumble dry on low or permanent press settings, or hang dry.
+Drying at too high a temperature can “cook” the yarn, leaving it less soft or even brittle.

-8. Remove sheets from dryer as soon as the cycle is completed, or just before the sheets are bone dry.
+Remove sheets from the dryer as soon as the cycle is completed or just before the sheets are bone dry.
 Nothing causes a 100% cotton fabric to wrinkle more than sitting wadded up in a hot dryer.
-Wrinkles can be greatly reduced by hand smoothing while folding or returning to the bed.
+Wrinkles can also be reduced by simple hand smoothing while folding or making the bed.

-9. While not necessary, many people love the ultra-smooth “hand” that is produced by steam ironing the pillowcases and top hem of the flat sheet.
+While it’s unnecessary, many people love the ultra-smooth “hand” produced by steam ironing pillowcases and the top hem of a flat sheet.

-Once they’re clean and dry, store your sheets in a cool dark place, away from direct sunlight.
+Once they’re clean and dry, store your sheets in a cool dark place away from direct sunlight.